-Implementation of Low carbon technologies (LCTs) like Solar PV, Electrical Vehicles (EV), energy efficiency and battery storage are few of the major LCTs successfully being implemented around the globe to achieve sustainability of natural resources and protect the environment.
-This philosophy is also the cornerstone for Oman as demonstrated in the Oman Vision 2040 Environment and Natural Resources Objective17.
-To achieve the above and other sustainable goals of the Sultanate National Energy Strategy for 2040 recommended that around 20% of Oman's generation mix should come from renewable energy sources (RES)-primarily onshore wind and solar-by 203018.
-Lastly the CRT and customer tariff reforms introduced by Oman 2017 onwards are accelerating the adoption of these LCTs.
+Meeting Oman's Net-Zero 2050 by implementation of Low carbon technologies (LCTs) like Solar PV, Electrical Vehicles (EV), energy efficiency and battery storage are few of the major LCTs successfully being implemented around the globe to achieve sustainability of natural resources and protect the environment.
+This philosophy is also the cornerstone for Oman as demonstrated in the Oman Vision 2040 Environment and Natural Resources and Oman's Net-Zero 2050 Objective14.
+To achieve the above and other sustainable goals of the Sultanate National Energy Strategy for 2040 recommended that around 30% of Oman's generation mix should come from renewable energy sources (RES)-primarily onshore wind and solar-by 2030^{15.} Lastly the CRT and customer tariff reforms introduced by Oman 2017 onwards are accelerating the adoption of these LCTs.

-NEDC recognise that the nature of electricity generation and use is changing.
+NEDC recognises that the nature of electricity generation and use is changing.
 We envisage that recent policy initiatives will result in an increase in photovoltaic (PV) generation on our distribution system.
 Unlike other utilities in different regions, Oman has not seen significant uptake in electric vehicle charging thus, the associated demand characteristics for electric vehicles (EV) are not considered to be a contributing factor to our system planning in the short-term planning horizon.
 However, this will be closely monitored to check the penetration rate of EV and PV in general.